Date class

 To communicate between computers that are in different time zones it is convinient to exchange values of date/time which do not depend on timezone-UNIX format, which is number of seconds passed since EPOCH, is very convinient here.

-Unix format can be used in JavaScript and several other scripting languages that work in browser.
+Unix and ISO 8601 formats can be used in JavaScript and several other scripting languages that work in browser.

 Parser fully supports work with UNIX date format.